BryceMehring/GameEngine/README.md

 compile: `make`

+To run the game, the command line argument must be set to name of the Game Project that the Game Engine should load first.

 ==========

 The compiled output will be in the directory above the repository.
 So on windows for example, in Debug mode in visual studio, all of the output will be in Debug.